very-old-spanish-doorbell-with-bells

 How They Work

 Hard-wired electric doorbell components include the outdoor button, wiring, transformer, and chime or bell.
-The electric chime functions when the button, outside the home, is pushed, causing electrical current to flow into a transformer.
+The electric chime functions when the door bell button outside the home is pushed, causing electrical current to flow into a transformer.
 The transformer takes the electrical energy from the circuit/source and transforms it into the lower voltage needed to power the door chime inside.
 The current activates a chime or some sound signal.
 The doorbell’s sound may come from a buzzer or a bell instead of a chime.

 How Wireless Doorbells Work

-Wireless doorbell systems are incredibly popular due to their ease of installation.
+Wireless doorbell systems are popular due to their ease of installation.
 With no wiring along baseboards or inside walls, wireless receivers can be plugged into a wall socket (using a small transformer adapter) or battery-powered.
-The transmitter is the button, which is commonly battery operated, using long-lasting lithium batteries.
+The transmitter is the button, which is commonly battery-operated, using long-lasting lithium batteries.

 When a visitor pushes the button, it transmits a radio signal to the receiver(s) inside the house.
-The signal activates a sound chip in the receiver to play the sound through a speaker.
-To avoid interference from wireless devices on the same frequency, several different radio channel options are available.
+The signal activates a sound chip in the receiver, which plays the sound through a speaker.
+Several radio channel options are available to avoid interference from wireless devices on the same frequency.

 Advanced Features: Wireless Doorbells and High Tech Features

-Chimes and tunes: If you don’t want to listen to the same sound every day, enjoy the variety of variety of tunes, multiple sound effects, and melodies.
-Some doorbells offer eight different tones, notes, and songs and others offer 13 sound options, some offer only 2 or 3 basics–and there’s even a model that offers 50 songs.
+• Chimes and tunes: If you don’t want to listen to the same sound every day, enjoy the variety of variety of tunes, multiple sound effects, and melodies.
+Some doorbells offer eight tones, notes, and songs, while others provide 58 sound options; some offer only 2 or 3 basics.

-Extended range: For the long-range capability you can purchase units with a range of up to 1000 feet.
-There are innovative doorbell extenders that can extend the range of your existing unit so that it is audible where you need it.
+• Extended range: For long-range capability, you can purchase units with a range of up to 1000 feet.
+Innovative doorbell extenders can extend the range of your existing unit so that it is audible where you need it.

-Visual signals: Some doorbells or door alarms these days also feature visual signals like a blinking light for loud areas or as an aid to the deaf or hearing impaired.
+Visual signals: These days, some doorbells or door alarms also feature visual signals, such as a blinking light for loud areas or as an aid to the deaf or hearing impaired.

 Decorative Styles with Rich Sound

 The advent of wireless and multi-featured doorbells has brought a resurgence of popularity to the wired doorbell.
 Both wireless and hard-wired systems have begun offering a broad range of tones, melodies, songs, and sound effects.
-These options allow homeowners and businesses to customize the look — and also the sound — of their entryway.
-Decorative motifs for the indoor receiver/speaker unit vary from architectural designs to contemporary, sophisticated, streamlined, polished wood, brushed metal, hand-crafted wood styles, antique-look scrolled designs and more.
+These options allow homeowners and businesses to customize the look and sound of their entryways.
+Decorative indoor receiver/speaker unit motifs vary from architectural designs to contemporary, sophisticated, streamlined, polished wood, brushed metal, hand-crafted wood styles, antique-look scrolled designs, and more.

-Most systems have at least a few basic chime options, for instance, a basic “ding dong” sound and other deep or high bell-like sounds; in single notes or groups of 3 or 4 tones.
-Deep tones can sound serious, elegant, rich, or ominous; similar to a large bell-tower bell.
-Higher chimes mimic the high, clear notes you might get from tapping on a crystal wineglass.
+Most systems have at least a few basic chime options, such as a basic “ding dong” sound and other deep or high bell-like sounds in single notes or groups of 3 or 4 tones.
+Deep tones can sound serious, elegant, rich, or ominous, similar to a large bell tower bell.
+Higher chimes mimic the clear notes you might get from tapping on a crystal wineglass.

-If you’re looking to go beyond the basic, classic door chime sounds–now that is possible.
-Choose musical doorbells that can greet visitors with a holiday theme, including Halloween songs, Christmas tunes, New Year, 4th of July, and more.
+If you’re looking to go beyond the basic, classic door chime sounds, now that is possible.
+Choose musical doorbells that can greet visitors with a holiday theme, including Halloween songs, Christmas tunes, New Year’s, 4th of July, and more.
 Some offer as many sound choices as the proverbial jukebox.